 The Dry Tortugas Ferry is $180 for adults, and a reduced price ($125 and $170) for children, students, seniors, or active US military personnel.

-Check the official Yankee Freedom rates and reservation page for updated prices and information for Key West to Dry Tortugas ferry information.
+We’ll keep them current here, but you can also check the official Yankee Freedom rates and reservation page.
+They’ll always have updated prices and information for the Key West to Dry Tortugas ferry.

 Go with Dry Tortugas Seaplane